Bad Brains Logo

 The band returned to the 1986 logo.
 The light emblem with yellow letters soaring upwards suited the creative period of the I & I Survived album.
 Instrumental melodies, which even feature a horn, are much softer than hard rock.
 And this lightness is demonstrated by the logo.

-Returning to the previous logo also indicates that the album has a lot of remixes.
+Returning to the previous logo also suggests that the album has many remixes.

 2007 – 2012